Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-JIRA-5+.md

 | Comments      | Comments                   |
 | Attachments   | Documents                  |

-**The table below shows a summary of how data is synced from/to Spira and Jira Cloud**.
+**The table below shows a summary of how data is synced from/to Spira and Jira Server**.
 The Jira datasync gives you three different syncing modes, depending on your workflows and needs.

 | Artifact         | Type of Change | Default                                               | Bidirectional                                         | NoRequirements                                        | NoIncidents                                           |
 | ---------------- | -------------- | ----------------------------------------------------- | ----------------------------------------------------- | ----------------------------------------------------- | ----------------------------------------------------- |